The Illustrated London News: 1860–1900: William and Charles Ingram

 By 1863, The Illustrated London News was selling more than 300,000 copies every week, enormous figures in comparison to other British newspapers of the time.
 The death of Herbert and his eldest son left the company without a director and manager.
 Control passed to Ingram's widow Ann, and his friend Sir Edward William Watkin, who managed the business for 12 years.
 Once Ingram's two younger sons, William and Charles, were old enough, they took over as managing directors, although William took the lead.

 This was also a period of expansion and increased competition for the ILN.
 As reading habits and the illustrated news market changed, the ILN bought or established a number of new publications, evolving from a single newspaper to a larger-scale publishing business.
 As with Herbert Ingram's purchases in the 1850s, this expansion was also an effective way of managing competition – dominating markets and buying out competing ventures.
 As with the acquisitions of the 1850s, several similar illustrated publications were established in this period by former employees of The Illustrated London News.

-Serious competition for the ILN appeared in 1869, with the establishment of The Graphic, a weekly illustrated paper founded by W. L. Thomas.
+Serious competition for the ILN appeared in 1869, with the establishment of The Graphic, a weekly illustrated paper co-founded by William Luson Thomas.
 Thomas was a former wood engraver for The Illustrated London News, and brought his expertise in illustrated publishing to his new magazine.
 The Graphic was highly popular, particularly for its coverage of the Franco-Prussian War in 1870, and was well regarded among artists; Vincent van Gogh was a particular admirer.

-William Ingram became chief proprietor of The Illustrated Sporting and Dramatic News (est. 1874), and The Lady's Pictorial, which may have been a later title of The Lady's Newspaper and Pictorial Times.
+William Ingram became chief proprietor of The Illustrated Sporting and Dramatic News, est. 1874, and The Lady's Pictorial, which may have been a later title of The Lady's Newspaper and Pictorial Times.

 The Penny Illustrated Paper, aimed at a working-class readership, was established by the news company shortly after Ingram's death in 1861 in response to the abolition of stamp and paper taxes, which made cheaper publications possible.
 The Penny Illustrated Paper ran until 1913.

 In 1893, the ILN established The Sketch, a sister publication that covered lighter news and society events with the same focus on illustration.
 From this point, the name of the company changed to the Illustrated London News and Sketch Ltd.